Nissan Motor Co Ltd Annual Shareholders Meeting Transcript

-Hiroto Saikawa - Nissan Motor Co., Ltd. - President, CEO & Representative Director
+Makoto Uchida - Nissan Motor Co., Ltd. - Representative Executive Officer, CEO, President & Director

 Good morning.
-As the President for Nissan Motor Company, I would like to extend to you a warm welcome and thank you for coming to Nissan Ordinary Shareholders Meeting today.
+As President for Nissan Motor Company, I would like to extend to you a warm welcome and thank you for coming to the Nissan Ordinary Shareholders Meeting today.
 In accordance with the articles of incorporation of the company, I will preside over the general meeting today.
-We have allowed the press to observe this meeting.
-And please understand that this general meeting is wholly broadcasted through the Internet in order to give access to people who were not able to join us on site today.

-Now I hereby declare the opening of the 120th Ordinary General Meeting of Shareholders of Nissan Motor Company Limited.

-Submission of matters.
-I would submit as the matters to be dealt with at this meeting the proposed items as stated in the Notice of the Convocation.
+Allow me to offer our deepest condolences and sympathies to all those affected by the novel coronavirus outbreak.
+We would also like to express our heartfelt gratitude to health care professionals who are putting themselves a risk on a daily basis to take care of people with many of them on the front lines.
+In order to prevent shareholders from being affected with COVID-19, this general meeting will be held on a much smaller scale.
+Our executives and staff members are wearing a mask as a general rule.
+Please allow us to take off our mask while speaking so that you can hear us clearly.
+We will also be maintaining social distance.
+We would like to ask you for your understanding and cooperation regarding this

 Nissan Motor Co Ltd Annual Shareholders Meeting Transcript